techmatters/flex-plugins/twilio-iac/docs/terragrunt_migration.md

 ## Overview

-This is a living document to attempt to capture the steps required to migrate from Terragrunt to Terraform.
+This is a living document to attempt to capture the steps required to migrate from Terraform to Terragrunt.
 It will likely change significantly as we learn more about the process, but this is a start.

 ## Migration Steps